-3.1 Set PC BIOS
+3.1 Set PC BIOS (non-virtual)

-- Boot PC - Enter BIOS - Set boot sequence to CD or USB first - Set Hardware Clock to UTC (GMT) this can be more accurately set in section 7.11. - Set AC Recovery to on - Enable Hyper-Threading (if option available) - Ensure that if the PC has an on-board serial port, this is set to COM1 - If the system supports UEFI, turn it on - Disable Secure Boot (if option available) If enabled it may cause the MOXA driver installation to fail. - Disable the Windows Boot Manager (if option available)
+- Boot PC

+- Enter BIOS

+- Set boot sequence to CD or USB first

+- Set Hardware Clock to UTC (GMT) this can be more accurately set in section 7.11.

+- Set AC Recovery to on

+- Ensure that if the PC has an on-board serial port, this is set to COM1

+- If the system supports UEFI, turn it on

+- Disable Secure Boot (if option available) If enabled it may cause the MOXA driver installation to fail.

+- Disable the Windows Boot Manager (if option available)